sanjidat/digital-design-with-VHDL/15_Dual_Port_RAM/Synchronous_Dual_Port_RAM/README.md

 ## Tools Used
 - VHDL (IEEE STD_LOGIC_1164)
-- ModelSim / Vivado (Simulation tools)
+- Xilinx ISE / ISIM (Simulation tools)

 ---

+🙋‍♀️ Author Developed by Sanjida Orin Tawhid

 More modules will be added as I progress through the course.